A drywall ceiling with various objects hanging from it

 • Overestimating the weight capacity of the ceiling.

-See also How to Mount 85 Tv
+See also How to Mount Tv to Culture Stone

 It is important to note that the type of ceiling you have can also affect the weight capacity.
 For example, a drop ceiling may not be able to support as much weight as a solid ceiling.
 It is important to research the weight capacity of your specific ceiling type before hanging any heavy objects.